bluzelle/swarmclient-js/README.md

 1. Install [NodeJS](https://nodejs.org/en/download/package-manager/) - provides desktop JavaScript capabilities and comes bundled with the *Node Package Manager* (npm).

+1b.
+If NodeJS is installed, ensure you are running the latest version.

 2. Get our client code (https://github.com/bluzelle/swarmclient-js)